davidcc73/p4-srv6-INT/README.md

 In the project we provide an open source data plane of SRv6 in P4.
 We Leverage the Open Network Operating System (ONOS) for the control plane. <br/>
 We augmented ONOS implementation with the necessary extensions to support SRv6. <br/>

-This work is done as part of the Research on Open SRv6 Ecosystem ([ROSE](https://netgroup.github.io/rose/)) project.

-This work is based on the P4 tutorial by the Open Networking Foundation.
-For more information about the above listed software modules you can visit the Open Networking Foundation original [repository](https://github.com/opennetworkinglab/ngsdn-tutorial). <br/>

-There you can also find useful material like the slides explaining the tutorial and a prepared Ubuntu virtual machine with all the software installed.
-It is strongly recommended to download the prepared VM and run the DEMO inside it, as it contains the several dependencies needed to run the software. <br/>

-# Repository structure
-This repository is structured as follows: <br/>
- * `app/` ONOS app Java implementation <br/>
- * `config/` configuration files <br/>
- * `mininet/` Mininet script to emulate a topology of `stratum_bmv2` devices <br/>
- * `p4src/` P4 implementation <br/>
- * `test/` test packets <br/>
- * `utils/` utilities include docker file <br/>

 ## Usage
 TBD